NandhaKishorM/language-model-training-on-habana/README.md

 The response will be retrieved for utterance based on the retrieval mechanism and then passed the input sequence to the generator by adding a special separator token in the sequence.
 This is the flow of **Dialogue retrieval**.
 Generators are more capable of producing vibrant language than high probability utterances. **Knowledge retrieval**, retrieves from the large knowledge base.
 They used the proposed model Wizard of Wikipedia task.

-# Benchmarking Habana Gaudi Accelerator Vs Tesla P100 from Colab
+# Benchmarking Habana Gaudi Accelerator Vs Tesla P100 from Google Colab
 ## Training

 <p float="left">